rpeszek/my-blogs/posts/2022-08-20-code-cognitiveload.md

 experience this first hand: lots of compilation errors, many uncovering an issue in the program.

 I consider cognitive overload to be the main cause of bugs.
 Thus, and if you agree, we should look for ways to reduce that load.
 Cognitive psychology advice is to reduce cognitive load by redirecting extraneous load towards germane load.
 That would suggest using more types and abstractions, moving towards higher level concepts.
+This, obviously, assumes that these high level concepts themselves are not erroneous (to be discussed in next section).

 How about the typos, trivial overlooks that are sometimes so hard to spot?
 That mysterious brain of ours is good at creating these.
 A great reading on this, in the context of (non-programming) typos, is